 Simon is a Chartered Accountant who works at BNZ in their Financial Markets division.
 He has an interest in nutrition and healthy eating as a result of being an average weekend endurance athlete.
 Simon sees being part of Healthy Futures as a way of giving something to a very worthwhile cause.
 He is married with two teenage children.

-Kirsty is a diabetes nurse working with young people with diabetes in Capital and Coast DHB.
-She is alarmed at the growing number of young people being diagnosed with type 2 diabetes.
+Kirsty is a diabetes nurse specialist and founding trustee of Healthy Futures.
+Kirsty spent many years working with young people with diabetes and was alarmed at the growing number of young people being diagnosed with type 2 diabetes.
 She is keen to make prevention a priority and raise awareness about obesity and type 2 diabetes particularly in children and teens.
-She is a founding Trustee of Healthy Futures.

 Miranda is a Diabetes Clinical Nurse Specialist at Capital and Coast DHB.
 She has previously worked with people who need dialysis or organ transplant because of kidney disease, and saw the alarming increase in the number of people developing kidney disease due to diabetes.
 Her Masters’ research looked at prevention of diabetic kidney disease, and she is committed to finding ways to prevent diabetes in our communities.